lelloc/doc-admin/content/communication-notifications/postmaster-mail-accounts.rst

 All data for the mail accounts are saved in the OTRS database.
 The ``bin/otrs.Console.pl Maint::PostMaster::MailAccountFetch`` command uses the settings in the database and fetches the mail.
 You can execute it manually to check if all your mail settings are working properly.

-On a default installation, the mail is fetched every 10 minutes when the OTRS Daemon is running.
+On a default installation, the mail is fetched every 10 minutes when the OTRS daemon is running.

 Manage Mail Accounts